George Smith (footballer, born 1996): Harrogate Town

 On 12 June 2019, Harrogate Town announced the signing of Smith.

 Return to Gateshead

 On 9 June 2020, Smith rejoined Gateshead on a one-year contract.
 He made 12 National League North appearances before the season was curtailed because of the COVID-19 pandemic, and was released when his contract expired.

 Darlington

 Smith followed full-back partner Kallum Griffiths to National League North rivals Darlington for the 2021–22 season.
-On 11 May 2022, Darlington announced that Smith was one of ten players released by the club.
+He was one of ten players released by the club at the end of the season.

 Guiseley

 On 20 May 2022, Smith signed a one-year contract with Northern Premier League Premier Division club Guiseley.

+In March 2023, he joined league rivals Liversedge on loan until the end of the season.

+Farsley Celtic

+In May 2023, he signed for National League North club Farsley Celtic.

+Cleethorpes Town

+Smith joined Northern Premier League First Division East club Cleethorpes Town for the 2024–25 season.